 Pursuant to the provisions of Section 31-25-107(9) of the Urban Renewal Law, in approving this Plan, the City Council hereby approves the Plan Area as a single tax increment financing district with the same boundary as the Plan Area (the "TIF District").
-The boundaries of this TIF District shall therefore be as depicted in Figure 1.
+The boundaries of this TIF District shall therefore be as depicted in Figure 1 and described on Exhibit A.